Malaysia will increase COVID-19 vaccines as new infections increase | ExBulletin

 Malaysia will increase COVID-19 vaccines as new infections increase

-Malaysia is planning to set up more mega vaccination centers and get private doctors to join the immunization effort, after five consecutive days of record daily coronavirus infections.
+KUALA LUMPUR Malaysia is planning to set up more mega vaccination centers and get private doctors to join the immunization effort, after five consecutive days of daily coronavirus infections.

 The government will also train general practitioners to administer COVID-19 vaccines, he said, noting that some vaccines need to be treated and stored differently from conventional vaccines.